joincivil/civil-publisher-wordpress-plugin/README.md

-This plugin lets you create a newsroom smart contract; apply to the Civil network; and sign, publish, and archive your WordPress content using the Civil protocol.
+This plugin lets you create a newsroom smart contract; apply to the Civil Registry; and sign, publish, and archive your WordPress content using the Civil protocol.

+**Note that this plugin is an unreleased beta and some features are no longer current.
+Application to the Civil Registry should now be done [directly on the registry](https://registry.civil.co/apply-to-registry).
+Publishing and archiving features do work, but we currently recommend this plugin only for tech-savvy users, and you must follow setup directions below to connect to your newsroom application.
+The Civil Media Company can't provide support for this plugin until it is released; use this plugin at your own risk.**

 [Learn more about Civil](https://civil.co)